 This row of four typical Italianate double storey Melbourne terraces is situated in Parkville which is a small are with one of the most beautifully preserved stands of terraces in Australia.
 While the rendered terrace is more subdued than others in the area, there are still some subtle but interesting horizontality emphasised by the cornice and the linear friezes of the verandah and repetitive parapet which is relatively intact with its ball finials.

 This freestanding boom style terrace in great condition was originally built in 1891 by Alfred Taylor and is part of a subdivision with direct frontage to beautiful Fawkner Park.

-This row of four double storey terraces was four houses, built in 1905 by George Ievers, a realtor and speculator.
+George’s Terrace is a row of four double storey houses, built in 1905 by George Ievers, a realtor and speculator.

 Shoreham is a grand freestanding terrace style house with boom style characterstics although it was built some time after the boom in 1898 and classified as Edwardian.

 This rare pair of three storey terraces is one of a handful of original terraces remaining in the Melbourne Central Business District (CBD) and has had an interesting life.
 It was originally designed by prominent architect Lloyd Tayler.
 Shortly after its constuction in 1886 the terraces were converted into a private hospital known as Lonsdale House.
 It was used for a brief time by the navy during World War I, served as a music academy, nurses hostel and again a hospital during World War II.
 After the war it became the offices of the Australian Broadcasting Commission (ABC) before being absorbed into the construction of the County Court complex in the 1990s.